-We drove 2.5 hours to get to the carpark of Kjeragbolten.
+We drove 2.5 hours from Stavanger to get to the carpark of Kjeragbolten.
 The hike is 10km round trip and is classified as a black hike so it’s difficult.
 It’s not an easy hike as there are three steep inclines and the terrain can be difficult to walk on at times.
 It took me 3 hours return trip but they say to factor in 5-7 hours return.

 It went down hill and flattened out again before the second incline.
 Before the third incline, there was some beautiful lakes with fresh water.
 The third incline was very steep and you were using the ropes again to pull yourself up at times.
 After the three inclines, it flattens out again and the walk gets substantially easier.

 You then reach a point where there are rocks and you can see the boulder ahead.
 I reached this point around 11:10am which was less than 2 hours from when we started.

 We relaxed here for an hour.
 Most people will stand on the boulder and get photos taken (which I did) and I would say it’s relatively safe as it’s quite wide.
 However, if you are generally nervous or not confident with heights, I advise you not to go on it.
 We also enjoyed the views whilst eating our lunch and of course, had kvikk lunsj.
 It started to get busier so as I always say, try to start the hike as early as possible!

 We made our way back and it was a lot easier except for some of the steep inclines down where you have to be careful.
 We reached the car park again within 1.5 hours.